-Gangaur Festival 2026: History, Celebrations & Best Places to Experience It
+Gangaur Festival 2026: Date, Puja Muhurat, Rituals & Best Places in Rajasthan (Updated)

 For locals, the festival is closely tied to devotion, marriage customs, and seasonal change.
 For visitors, it offers a rare chance to witness royal processions, traditional attire, and community celebrations that reflect centuries-old Mewar and Marwar traditions.

-Gangaur Festival 2026 will be celebrated on 21 March 2026 in the Indian state of Rajasthan.
-The festival honours Goddess Gauri (a form of Parvati) and Lord Shiva and is observed for about 18 days after Holi.
-Women perform daily rituals, fast, and participate in cultural processions seeking marital harmony, prosperity, and family well-being.
+Gangaur 2026 falls on 21 March 2026 (Chaitra Shukla Tritiya).
+The puja muhurat begins at 6:18 AM.
+The festival honours Goddess Gauri (a form of Parvati) and Lord Shiva, observed for 18 days after Holi.
+Women perform daily rituals, fasts, and processions seeking marital harmony, prosperity, and family well-being.

 What Is the Gangaur Festival and Why Is It Important in Rajasthan?